Trunk Space

 The Trunk Space is an all-ages music venue in Phoenix, Arizona, United States.
-It is located at 1124 N 3rd Street.
+It was located at 1124 N 3rd Street since 2016, but announced a need to move after May 2024 due to cost pressures.

 Background

-Originally a coffee cart called The Paper Cup in the now defunct Paper Heart Gallery, in its original location on Van Buren Rd., co-owners JRC and Stephanie Carrico split from the Paper Heart Gallery to form The Trunk Space.
+Originally a coffee cart called The Paper Cup in the later-defunct Paper Heart Gallery, in its original location on Van Buren Rd., co-owners JRC and Stephanie Carrico split from the Paper Heart Gallery to form The Trunk Space.
 The Trunk Space is an art gallery, coffee bar, and performance space.
 There are gallery shows twice a month, for Phoenix's First Friday and Third Friday art walks, with randomly occurring private events.
 The coffee bar features a full-service espresso machine which uses Xanadu coffee beans.
-The performance space is used for improv comedy, MST3K-styled movie showings and most notably, musical performances.
-Performers vary in genre, amounts of experimentation and experience levels.
+The performance space is used for improv comedy, MST3K-styled movie showings and particularly, musical performances.
+Performers vary in genre, degree of experimentation and experience level.

-Presently, the featured mural on the brick wall which hosts the front entrance of The Trunk Space was painted by Luster Kaboom.
+The featured mural on the brick wall at the front entrance of The Trunk Space was painted by Luster Kaboom.

 Music

-The Trunk Space is a notable venue for touring acts that are on the rise.
-Some notable acts that have come through include; Matt and Kim, Nobunny, Japanther, Mark Sultan (of The King Khan and BBQ Show fame), Julian Koster, Kimya Dawson, Quintron and Lightning Bolt.

-Some notable acts have gotten their starts and have come to prominence through frequent playing at the venue, including opening for some of the bigger, touring acts.
+The Trunk Space is a venue for touring acts that are on the rise.
+Some acts that have come through include; Matt and Kim, Nobunny, Japanther, Mark Sultan (of The King Khan and BBQ Show fame), Julian Koster, Kimya Dawson, Neptune, Quintron and Lightning Bolt.
+Some notable acts have gotten their starts and have come to prominence through frequent appearances at the venue, including opening for some of the prominent touring acts.

-Andrew Jackson Jihad, Michelle Blades, and TreasurE MammaL are a few notable bands that fall under that category.
+Andrew Jackson Jihad, Michelle Blades, and TreasurE MammaL are a few bands that fall under that category.